Good Luck Charlie, It's Christmas!: Production

 The film was executive-produced by Sheri Singer along with three executive producers of the series, Dan Staley, Phil Baker and Drew Vaupen.
 The script was written by Geoff Rodkey and directed by Arlene Sanford.
 The film was shot in Salt Lake City and St. George, Utah from March 2011 to September 2011.
 The Gateway complex in Salt Lake City was used to film scenes that were set on the Las Vegas Strip.
 Other filming locations included the Pirate Island pizza restaurant in Orem, which stood in as a Las Vegas buffet; and the Salt Palace convention center, which was transformed to look like the Denver Airport.
 Filming also took place at Skull Valley.

 Music

-"I'm Gonna Run to You", performed by Bridgit Mendler, who also did performed the Good Luck Charlie opening theme song, was released as promotional single on November 18, 2011.
+"I'm Gonna Run to You", performed by Bridgit Mendler, who also performed the Good Luck Charlie opening theme song, was released as promotional single on November 18, 2011.
 It was written by Bridget Mendler and Jamie Houston and produced by Houston.
 "Jingle Bells", "We Wish You a Merry Christmas" and "Deck the Halls" were also performed during the movie.